 Hello!
 For those of you who don’t know me, my name is Adam Kraut, and I’m running for election to the NRA Board of Directors.
-While I was not successful in my bid last year, I met numerous individuals along the way who continue to support my attempts to be elected and the message I bring.
-Having heard the stories of people joining as life members simply so they could cast a ballot for me last year, I ran for the 76th Board Seat in April of 2017 at the NRA Annual Meeting.
-While I ended up shy by a mere 60 votes, after increasing the number of members who voted by nearly 800 from the year prior, it was apparent to me that I could not just throw in the towel.
+While I was not successful in my bid last year, it is clear that numerous individuals believe I best represent their interests.
+In fact, I received more votes during the mail ballot than three then-current Directors seeking reelection and increased the number of votes I received from the year prior by 7%.
 I originally decided to run for the Board because I believed that the NRA needs the next generation of Second Amendment Advocates to become involved in the direction of the organization.
 I still believe that to be true today.

 I reside in the great state of Pennsylvania, the Keystone state, which is home to the Declaration of Independence and the United States Constitution.
 Pennsylvania has excellent firearms laws including state preemption, shall issue License to Carry Firearms, Castle Doctrine, Stand Your Ground, and the ability to own just about every type of firearm out there save for explosives.
 Article 1 Section 21 of our State Constitution states “The right of the citizens to bear arms in defense of themselves and the State shall not be questioned.”
 Yet, time and time again, politicians and those funded by Bloomberg money attempt to infringe on the rights of our citizens not only here in Pennsylvania but on a national level.
 It is because of these actions, I have dedicated my career to fighting for firearms rights.

 I’m an attorney who has focused and devoted my entire practice around firearms related matters, both for individuals and the firearms industry.
-I still maintain my job at my local gun store, where I am the general manager.
-Most days of the week I can be found fighting unconstitutional laws and regulations from behind a desk, and on others, I can be seen arming the free world and working on guns.
+I also have experience behind the counter of a gun store where I was the General Manager for over three years.
+Most days of the week I can be found fighting unconstitutional laws and regulations from behind a desk, and on others, I can be seen educating people as to the current state of the law on YouTube.
 I’ve spent countless unpaid hours writing comments in opposition to proposed regulatory rule changes and have also engaged in litigation both at the state and federal level regarding firearms issues.

 I’m also the host of The Legal Brief, a show that airs weekly on The Gun Collective.
 The purpose of The Legal Brief is to dispel the myths and misinformation that are pervasive in the gun world, as well as to break down firearms law into simple, easy to digest pieces that individuals can not only understand but share with their friends.
-If catching me on a weekly YouTube show is not enough, I frequently appear on the podcast This Week in Guns on the Firearms Radio Network.
+If catching me on a weekly YouTube show is not enough, I frequently appear on various firearm related podcasts and The Gun Collective Podcast.

 So why should you vote for me?
 My experience behind the gun counter as well as in the firearms world puts me in a unique position to see many of the issues facing our community.
 I’ve been a member of the NRA since 2009 and became a Benefactor Member at the beginning of 2017.
 Since high school, I’ve been politically active when it comes to preserving and expanding firearms rights.
 I have traveled to Harrisburg to lobby my state legislature, called and written my federal representatives, and encouraged others to become involved in the process.
-At the gun store, when there is legislation being debated that would affect firearms rights, I educate the employees as to why they should call their representatives and encourage them and our customers to do so.
+In 2018, I testified before the Pennsylvania House Judiciary Committee in opposition of proposed anti-gun legislation.
+While at the gun store, when there was legislation being debated that would affect firearms rights, I educated the employees as to why they should call their representatives and encouraged them, along with our customers to do so.

 Through my legal experience, I’ve experienced firsthand the Government’s position regarding the Second Amendment rights of individuals.
 I’ve also seen how Government regulation can hamper an industry and make it difficult for individuals to operate companies successfully without bearing excruciating burdens.